 - Please make sure that the countries for Citizenships and languages that you enter, are current.
 That is, you indeed have an existing citizenship with the country; and the language you've indicated, is something that you could comfortably use when working.

-- Currently, our Technical Support Team is working on the Snapshot section of the Devex profile.
-If the details on your Snapshot are inaccurate, you may hide this section instead.
+- Our Technical Support Team is currently working on the Experience Snapshot section of your Devex profile.
+If the details on your Experience Snapshot are inaccurate, you may hide this section instead.
 Just click on the tick box beside Show Snapshot to temporarily hide this information.

 3. Skills & Expertise